 Some airlines resumed flights between Europe and Colombia: KLM, Air France, Iberia, Air Europa.

 Colombia resumed flights with eight countries: Mexico, the United States, Ecuador, Brazil, Chile, Turkey, Dominican Republic, Puerto Rico.

-After 159 days in quarantine, the Colombian government puts an end to the restriction.
-Road and air connexions open again inside the country.
-Shops open again and have to apply a new set of sanitary measures.
+After 159 days in quarantine, the Colombian government pus an end to the restriction.
+Road and air connections open again inside the country.
+Shops open once again and have to apply a new set of sanitary measures.

 June 23rd: The quarantine is extended but some businesses open again

 The President Ivan Duque announces that quarantine is to be extended until July 15th (it will ultimately be extended until August 31st) but some measures are lightened.

 The mandatory quarantine is applied to the entire Colombian territory

 The President Ivan Duque declares the State of Emergency to stop the spread of COVID-19.
 In the following days Colombian borders closed to all travelers except Colombian citizens and residents.

 The State of Emergency ended on November 30th 2020.
 Colombian borders are open and the first international flights took place on September 21st, 2020.

 National tourism started again since September 1st, 2020.
 Land and air transports are again working normally.